-Medical news on eczema by dr daniel wallach - october 2020
+Medical news on eczema by Dr Daniel Wallach – April 2020

 Skjerven HO, Rehbinder EM, Vettukattil R, et al. Skin emollient and early complementary feeding to prevent infant atopic dermatitis (PreventADALL): a factorial, multicentre, cluster-randomised trial.